Estimated reading time: 12 minutes

 - Put up a big fence and try not to look at it if you are in the back garden.

-The next time you are looking to buy a house don’t forget to keep a look out for the house in the neighbourhood to see if homeowners are maintaining them before you say, SOLD.
+The next time you buy a house, don’t forget to look for the houses in the neighbourhood to see if homeowners are maintaining them before you say, SOLD.

 At The CBB House

-Other than that we have been dealing with more crisis on the home-front with my mother-in-law and it hasn’t been good.
-This year has been consumed with death and mental illness and it’s not bound to get easier for a while yet if at all.
-We’re hoping to take a little family vacation for a few days before our son starts school as we haven’t had the opportunity to do so at all this summer.
+We’re hoping to take a little family vacation for a few days before our son starts school, as we haven’t had the opportunity to do so this summer.